andreterceiro/dio-mobile-meu-tudo--first-steps-with-react-native-and-expo/README.md

 ```

 Then Expo presented a QR Code in terminal and teacher could scan this QR Code in the Expo app.

+About the tags like "<TextInput></TextInput>" in the next image, teacher enforced that all needs to be imported (first line in the image).